Meredith Ballinger (She/Her/Hers)

-Dan’s primary role is to oversee AmeriCorps Cape Cod’s day-to-day operations.
-He assures program compliance with all established goals, objectives, and standards; guides fiscal and member benefits management; develops program systems to ensure effective delivery of service and member support and provides guidance, direction and overall supervision to the AmeriCorps Cape Cod staff team.
-Dan serves as the primary contact with the AmeriCorps Cape Cod alumni and the Massachusetts Service Alliance.
+Meredith’s primary role is to oversee AmeriCorps Cape Cod’s day-to-day operations.
+This role assures program compliance with all established goals, objectives and standards; guides fiscal and member benefit management; coordinates program disaster response efforts; develops program systems to ensure effective delivery of service and member support and provides guidance, direction and overall supervision to the AmeriCorps Cape Cod staff team.
+This role serves as the primary contact with the Massachusetts Service Alliance and the AmeriCorps Cape Cod Advisory Board.

-Andrew’s role is to provide oversight to the components of the program including Individual Placements, disaster services, program events and outreach, and member training.
-He helps facilitate educational projects, volunteer outreach opportunities, and large-scale AmeriCorps Cape Cod signature events.
-Andrew manages the program’s community relations by maintaining the website, Facebook & Twitter pages, staying in contact with local media, attending community meetings, and giving presentations.
-Andrew also oversees the tracking of member hours and performance measures.
+Phoebe’s role is to provide oversight to the individual components of the program including: Individual Placements, program outreach, and member training.
+She helps facilitate educational projects, volunteer outreach opportunities, and large-scale AmeriCorps Cape Cod signature events.
+Phoebe manages the program’s community relations by maintaining the website, social media, staying in contact with local media, attending community meetings, and giving presentations.
+Phoebe also oversees the administration of member hours and project tracking.

 Outer Cape Program Supervisor

-Alex’s primary responsibility is to oversee the day-to-day operation, management, and maintenance of the LeHac House in Wellfleet and oversee the team-based activities of his members including Group Projects, Saturday Service projects and house dinners and meetings.
+Derek’s primary responsibility is to oversee the day-to-day operation, management, and maintenance of the Lehac and Devine Houses, and oversee the team-based activities of his members including Group Projects, Saturday Service projects, and house dinners and meetings.
 All supervisors reside in the AmeriCorps residences and ensure member adherence to programmatic guidelines within the residence.
 They also provide support to member training and the program’s volunteer engagement activities.

 Upper Cape Program Supervisor

-Meredith’s primary responsibility is to oversee the day-to-day operation, management, and maintenance of the Bourne House in Pocasset and oversee the team-based activities of her members including Group Projects, Saturday Service projects, and house dinners and meetings.
+Dan’s primary responsibility is to oversee the day-to-day operation, management, and maintenance of the Pocasset House and the Ranch House in Barnstable, and oversee the team-based activities of her members including Group Projects, Saturday Service projects, and house dinners and meetings.
 All supervisors reside in the AmeriCorps residences and ensure member adherence to programmatic guidelines within the residence.
 They also provide support to member training and the program’s volunteer engagement activities.